ViDA

 By 2030, businesses must comply with significant digital reporting and e-invoicing updates under the ViDA package.
 E-invoices will need to meet the European standard (EN16931), with the issuance deadline extended to 10 days post-transaction.
 Member States may also mandate holding an electronic invoice as a condition for VAT deduction.

-The DDR (Digital Reporting Requirements) system will modernize tax processes, requiring businesses to digitally report intra-Community transactions, zero VAT sales, intra-EU acquisitions, and cross-border transactions.
+The DRR (Digital Reporting Requirements) system will modernize tax processes, requiring businesses to digitally report intra-Community transactions, zero VAT sales, intra-EU acquisitions, and cross-border transactions.
 This system will replace VAT-EU summary reporting, providing real-time data within 10 days of invoice issuance to combat tax fraud.

 2035